 Given the scale and complexity of enterprise applications, trying to improve release cycle time without compromising quality is a constant concern.
 In tightly-coupled architectures, release pipelines have multiple system dependencies which adds to the complexity of maintaining quality while managing the increased velocity of change.
 An effective release process requires close collaboration across all teams, from dev to ops — to not just deliver faster, but with a better-quality product.

 In a recent webinar with Plutora, Gary Gruver talked about how to deal with the complexities of a tightly-coupled architecture.
 Gating code, getting test environments under version control, localizing the triage process, and giving test teams self-service access to test environments were among the range of topics he covered.

 Gating code to localize the triage process

-The heterogeneous nature of large enterprise releases often requires multiple release trains that combine both slower moving legacy systems of record, and faster Agile systems of engagement.
+The heterogeneous nature of large enterprise releases often requires multiple agile release trains that combine both slower moving legacy systems of record and faster Agile systems of engagement.
 This means as the build rate from dev increases, the probability that any given change will impact multiple systems also increases.

-To reflect these dependencies, release teams establish a multi-stage testing strategy that becomes the foundation for the phases of a continuous delivery pipeline, where test environments reflect an increasingly complex configuration as builds progress toward production.
+To reflect these dependencies, release teams establish a multi-stage testing strategy comes to the foundation for the phases of a continuous delivery pipeline, where test environments reflect an increasingly complex configuration as builds progress toward production.